Section A: Fees for Admitted Patients

 Fees for TAC compensable separations (Table 1) are based on AN-DRGs with Victorian modifications (VICDRG) and the Victorian DH cost weights.

-The formula for calculating weighted inlier equivalent separations is the same as the general hospital casemix funding formula set out in the Victoria - Public Hospitals & Mental Health Services Policy & Funding Guidelines 2008 - 2009.
+The formula for calculating weighted inlier equivalent separations is the same as the general hospital casemix funding formula set out in Victorian Health Policy & Funding Guidelines.

 For acute episodes of care, the payment rate for TAC separations is per Weighted Inlier Equivalent Separation (WIES).